chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![Handler code with PRINT_CGI_ENV procedure.](./images/handler-code-print-cgi-variables.png " ")

 Save your code and Handler.
-From here, either copy and paste this Handler's URI into a new terminal session (if using a tool like curl), Postman (or similar testing tool), or simply navigate a new browser tab/window to the URI.
-What you'll see are all the CGI environment variables that are sent back (in an *unauthenticated* server response) to you, a client, or application.
+From there, either copy and paste this Handler's URI into a new terminal session (if using a tool like a curl), Postman (or a similar testing tool), or simply navigate to the URI in a new browser tab or window.
+What you'll see are all the CGI Environment variables that are sent back (in an *unauthenticated* server response) to you, a client, or an application.
+Pretty neat trick, eh?

 Here is an example of the response from an Autonomous Database - Always Free tenancy:

 ![Reviewing CGI variables in an ADB Always Free tenancy.](./images/displaying-cgi-environment-variables-in-adb-no-query-string.png " ")

-And here is a response from a development configuration (i.e., A locally-installed ORDS instance running in Standalone mode, and a 23ai database in a Podman container.):
+Here is a response from a development configuration (i.e., A locally installed ORDS instance running in Standalone mode and a 23ai database in a Podman container).
+[Learn more about ORDS and Podman[(https://followthecoffee.com/category/podman/):

 ![Reviewing CGI variables with ORDS standalone, on localhost.](./images/curl-command-in-podman%20container-cgi-variables.png " ")

-As you can see, there is a ton of data to work with; something to keep in mind if you want to use CGI variables with your ORDS pre-hook.
-For instance, you can even implement a security policy with something as simple as the `QUERY_STRING` variable.
+As you can see, there is a ton of data to work with.
+This is something to keep in mind if you want to use CGI Environment variables with your ORDS pre-hook (YOU DO NOT HAVE TO, this is just an example!).

+You might want to start small by implementing a security policy using something as simple as the `QUERY_STRING` variable (e.g., your ORDS prehook calls upon an underlying function or procedure that uses a Query string as a parameter.)

 Look what happens when I append `?chris` to the end of this URI:

 [](./images/adding-query-parameter-to-cgi-endpoint.png " ")

+If you take a close look, you can see how simple and automatic this is.
+Something to think about.
+Even if you don't care about CGI Environment variables *today*, I guarantee this will come in handy in the future.

 [](./images/displaying-print-out-adb-with-query-string.png " ")

-Hopefully you at least get a small idea of what is possible with ORDS pre-hook functions when used with something like CGI Environment variables.
-We've only begun to scratch the surface.

-[^3]: While ORDS *now* ships with the `ords-metrics` utility (which can be found in your `ords product folder/examples/ords-metrics` directory and in the docs here) you can of course track loads of data (as we saw in just a simple CGI Environment variable use case) information regarding the REST APIs invoked.
+[^3]: While ORDS *now* ships with the `ords-metrics` utility (which can be found in your `ords product folder/examples/ords-metrics` directory and in the docs [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.3/ordig/oracle-rest-data-services-installation-and-configuration-guide.pdf) you can, of course, track loads of data (as we saw in just a simple CGI Environment variable use case) information regarding the REST APIs invoked.

 ### 2.16.1 Configuring the Pre-hook Function